Dab (dance)

-Dabbing, or the dab, is a gesture in which a person drops their head into the bent crook of a slanted, upward angled arm, while raising the opposite arm out straight in a parallel direction.
-It appears to be similar to someone sneezing into the crook of their elbow.
+Dab, or dabbing, is a gesture in which a person leans forward into the bent crook of a slanted, upward angled arm, while raising the opposite arm out straight in a parallel direction.
+It appears to be similar to someone sneezing or coughing into an elbow.
 Since 2015, dabbing has been used as a gesture of triumph or playfulness, becoming a youthful fad and Internet meme.